Spending Christmas Eve Around Europe

 For families, Europe offers numerous attractions tailored to children:

-• Disneyland Paris: The park features Switched on Christmas parades and lights, making the park fabulous at this time of the year.
+• Disneyland Paris: The park features Switched Christmas parades and lights, making it fabulous at this time of year.

 • German Christmas Villages: